trafiiik/bug-bounty/README.md

 - - -

 ## Avoid
 * Exhausting yourself with AI.
-Yes AI is OP to generate payloads and check things quick but it shouldn't replace you.
-I found that if I relied on it too much, I got exhausted quickly as everything it said wasn't applicable.
+Yes AI is OP to generate payloads and check things quickly but it shouldn't replace you.
+I found that if I relied on it too much, I quickly got exhausted as everything it said wasn't applicable.
 * Relying solely on automatic tools.
 * Not giving any POC when writing a report.